Frank5ive/Simple_Shell/README.md

 # **Simple Shell Project**

 Welcome to the **Simple Shell** project!
-This is a basic Unix-like shell built using **C**.
-The shell supports essential features such as command execution, built-in commands (`cd`, `pwd`, `exit`), process management, and input/output redirection.
-This README file explains the project structure, modules implemented, and guides future contributors for improvements.
+This is a Unix-like command-line shell built using **C**.
+It supports features like command execution, built-in commands (`cd`, `pwd`, `exit`), process management, I/O redirection, piping, and future GUI extensions.
+This README explains the project structure, implemented modules, and contribution guidelines.

 ---

 ## **Project Overview**

-The Simple Shell mimics the functionality of a basic command-line interface.
-It processes user input, executes commands, manages processes efficiently, and supports input and output redirection.
-It demonstrates core concepts of system-level programming, including process control, file handling, custom command parsing, and redirection operations.
+The Simple Shell provides a basic CLI environment for executing system commands.
+It demonstrates core system-level programming concepts like process management, file handling, command parsing, I/O redirection, and inter-process communication.

 ---